PurdueECE264/2019FallProblems/Part4/HW18Memory/README.md

 - You are building a restaurant, how many tables do you want?

-For the first question: How to allocate resource?
+For the second question: How to allocate resource?
 Imagine these scenarios:

 - A customer needs six trucks for one week transporting something from New York to Seattle.
 Another customer needs two trucks for one day